lawremi/ggbio/inst/md_examples/geom/geom_segment_knit_.md

 those intervals different stepping levels as y axis to avoid overlapped plotting, it's a very rough exploration as first step for some interval data.

-**NOTICE** default groupping intervals based on stepping levels, which doesn't make sense in mose cases! the chevron connect them doesn't make too much sense too, so make sure you group them based on some meaningful values, like transcript id.

 <!--begin.rcode default,  message = FALSE, warning = FALSE
 end.rcode-->